20 (Much-Needed) Tips for Making Panels Work

 1. Keep it small, with no more than three panelists.

 2. Don’t skimp on speakers and moderator research.
-Choose panelists who offer from different perspectives and industries/disciplines who can examine the topic in the context of their own work.
+Choose panelists who offer different perspectives and industries/disciplines who can examine the topic in the context of their own work.
 Include people with opposing points of view to build in debate or tension.

 3. Be inclusive, making sure that the panel participants reflect the diverse makeup of the audience and industry (and of course, avoid the dreaded ‘manel’).